-If you can support us financially then regular giving via a Standing Order helps us to plan tax efficiently, as does using the white envelopes in the pews.
+If you can support us financially then regular giving via a Standing Order helps us to plan tax efficiently, as does using the yellow envelopes in the pews.
 Or you can give to our building project here.
 Whatever you can give, however large or small, will be greatly appreciated, and further increase in value by 25% if you are able to gift aid it.
 This leaflet on Planned Giving has more information and a form to complete.

 Contact us to learn more, or to discuss how you can help.

 One off donations